fhumbertodf/dicionario/Textos01.md

 The leaves fall off the trees.
 On Saturday we will clean them up.
 The whole family helps.
-My Dad gets the rake.
+My dad gets the rake.
-My Mom gets the garbage bags.
+My mom gets the garbage bags.
 My brother and I help too.
 We gather leaves with our hands.
 We make a big pile.